-- Living off campus is a very different experience from living in a university residence hall. - Living in a New Orleans neighborhood is an exciting privilege that brings independence and requires responsibility. - The neighborhoods surrounding Tulane are full of diverse people whose lifestyles, schedules, and living arrangements may vary greatly from yours. - Residents of the historic neighborhoods around Tulane maintain and expect a high quality of life.
-They expect you, as a neighbor, to uphold and maintain that high quality too.
+- Living off campus is a very different experience from living in a university residence hall. - Living in a New Orleans neighborhood is an exciting privilege that brings independence and requires responsibility. - The neighborhoods surrounding Tulane are full of diverse people whose lifestyles, schedules, and living arrangements may vary greatly from your student's lifestyle. - Residents of the historic neighborhoods around Tulane maintain and expect a high quality of life.
+They expect students, as a neighbor, to uphold and maintain that high quality too.